Concepts

 Extentos is intentionally lean about what persists:

-- The AppSpec lives in the developer's repo as a JSON file.
-Source-controlled, durable, the source of truth.
+• The customer's handler code lives in the developer's repo.
+Source-controlled, durable, the source of truth for behavior.

-- The on-device event log is a 512-entry ring buffer in memory. ~256 KB.
+• The on-device event log is a 512-entry ring buffer in memory. ~256 KB.
 FIFO eviction.
 Does not persist across app restarts — it's debugging data, not telemetry.
-Configurable via
+Configurable via ExtentosConfig.eventBufferSize.

 This matters for the privacy and compliance story: the only thing Extentos's backend ever sees is dev-time simulator session activity.
 End-user runtime activity on real glasses never leaves the developer's app.